Feryna Wazheir

-Feryna Wazheir is a British retired actress.
+Feryna Wazheir is a British actress.
 She began her acting career in amateur theatre and made her break in the industry after she was discovered by Indian photographer Farrokh Chothia.

 Feryna has been a part of Bollywood films; Ketan Mehta's Rang Rasiya with Randeep Hooda, Raj Kanwar's Sadiyaan opposite Shatrugan Sinha's son Luv Sinha and Rekha, Rishi Kapoor and Hema Malini.
 Wazheir was also the brand ambassador of Kolkata jewellery brand, P.C.
 Chandra Jewellers, for two years.

 She also played the character of "Tasneem" in the 2016 film Airlift alongside Akshay Kumar and Nimrat Kaur.
 She recently acted in a short British film titled as A Secret Heart by director Cary Sawhney.
 In this film, she is essaying the role of a British Jewish girl from World War 2.

 Early life

 Feryna was born into an Indian family in Glasgow, Scotland.

 She took part in amateur theatre and voice-overs and also performed in the play The Vagina Monologues by playwright Eve Ensler.
 At university, Feryna studied film communication and cultural studies.
 During a vacation to India, Feryna was spotted by photographer Farookh Chotia who used her in shoots for Elle India, Seventeen and L'Officiel.

 Feryna has since trained and worked under Satyadev Dubey and Alyque Padamsee, as well as at the Royal Academy of Dramatic Arts [RADA] in London.